Guarding the Sense Doors

 MN39

-Because eating is such a significant source of pleasure for humans and a regular activity, practicing mindfulness while eating is an excellent way to understand how we cling to the Five Aggregates and propagate future suffering.
+Because eating is such a significant source of pleasure for humans and a regular activity, practicing mindfulness while eating is an excellent way to understand how we cling to desires propagate future suffering.

 By being fully mindful and carefully observing ourselves when eating, we can see how, from contact with food, feelings and perceptions are created.
 From these feelings and perceptions, the mind fabricates flavors, what the Tathagata calls Mental Fabrications.
 We can also observe how we cling to these Mental Fabrications, the flavors, which then results in present and future intentions, such as the desire to continue enjoying these mind-created flavors.
 This often leads to deluded states of mind, for example, when one is in a "drunken state," lost in delusions, mindlessly eating even though there is no longer any hunger or enjoyment from the food.